kmolima/kpi_engine/README.md

 ```

 ### HTTP Service in Action
-Run the KPI Engine to translate the Models and interact with the HTTP Query API to fullfill the KPIs:
+Run the KPI Engine to translate the Models and interact with the HTTP Query API to fullfill the KPIs (uses the 3 data-related KPI from OceanOps):

 ```bash
 ./run_http_service.sh